SapienzaInteractiveGraphicsCourse/final-project-monster-hunter/README.md

 # Monster Hunter
-final-project-monster-hunter created by GitHub Classroom

-This game is the final project of Interactive Graphics course at Sapienza University of Rome.
+This game is the Final Project of Interactive Graphics course at Sapienza University of Rome.

 Live **DEMO**: [Check here to play](https://sapienzainteractivegraphicscourse.github.io/final-project-monster-hunter/)